fel1n3/ctf_docs/NahamConCTF_2021.md

 We are given a byte-compiled python file.
 From an earlier CTF I know that uncompyle6 can be used to render this file human readable and usable.
 Done.
 Now we have a python file that has a lot of obfuscation and seems to use random to generate the flag.

 The script is formatted terribly, variable names are ss, sss, z, zz, zs, sz etc to overall make it as confusing as possible.
 Slowly working through and simplifying it I realise that random component is completely unnecessary.
-The flag is hard coded into the python script and fairly easy to get after all this simplification.
+The flag is hard coded into the python script and easy to get after all this simplification.

 ### Henpeck (Zenode)